Pouloo/ShellDocumentation/SHELL_MANUAL.md

 > [!NOTE]
 > Since the Ubuntu 6.10 linux distribution, the shebang in said distribution written in the following form "**#!/bin/sh**", appears to not direct towards the default BASH as an interpreter but instead uses DASH (Debian Almquist Shell), most likely a performance-related measure.
 This may cause interpreting problems on non-Debian distributions, hence why it is recommended to specify "**#!/bin/bash**".

+2004: First public presentation of MONAD (named after the book Monadology) a .NET framework based shell considered by its creators and users alike to be the prototype for POWERSHELL.
+The project's chief architect, Jeffrey Snover, meant it as a way to make linux tools available on a Windows system.[^1]
+[^1] We can notice part of this design philosophy with some default command aliases that come pre-assigned when installing the latest version of POWERSHELL, which make some commands almost identical to their unix counterpart.

+2006: Release of POWERSHELL 1.0 on Windows vista, XP, and server 2003.

 # BASH

 ## COMMAND LINE INTERPRETER